Overview

 Health Care Flexible Spending Account (FSA)

 Using a Flexible Spending Account (FSA) for health care expenses is like getting a discount because you’re paying with tax-free money.
-The Health Care FSA is available to Associates who waive medical coverage, are not eligible to contribute to an HSA, or choose not to contribute to an HSA.
+The Health Care FSA is available to associates who waive medical coverage, are not eligible to contribute to an HSA, or choose not to contribute to an HSA.
 This account can be used for all eligible medical, dental, and vision expenses.

-With this account, you can contribute between $260 and $3,050 for the year through before-tax payroll deductions.
+With this account, you can contribute between $260 and $3,200 for the year through before-tax payroll deductions.
 You must enroll in these accounts each Annual Enrollment if you want to contribute the next year, even if you already have an account.
 Your election will be deducted from each of your paychecks in equal installments throughout the following calendar year.

 Use your money!